 In winter, your favorite summertime hiking trails can still be traversed with snowshoes on.
-Snowshoeing is a great way to stay active in winter, while gaining a new perspective on the Adirondack land you love!
+Snowshoeing is a great way to stay active in winter while gaining a new perspective on the Adirondack land you love!
 The Adirondacks deliver over 2,000 miles of snowshoeing territory.
-Whether you want a quick morning stroll or a serious backcountry hike, there’s plenty of exciting options.
+Whether you want a quick morning stroll or a serious backcountry hike, there are plenty of exciting options.

 4. Ice Fishing

 Test your mettle by ice fishing on Adirondack lakes.
 It’s a fun way to improve your fishing skills, challenge yourself, and stay active during the long winter months.
-In the Adirondacks, public lakes and rivers allow ice fishing.
+Try your luck on your own piece of Adirondack waterfront property or explore the many public lakes and rivers that allow ice fishing.
 Before you grab your rod, check the regulations.
 While state fishing regulations affect most Adirondack ice fishing spots, some bodies of water have special regulations.
 These may prohibit certain fishing methods, sizes of fish, or even your ability to keep the fish (catch and release only).

 A family-friendly activity, sledding is such joy because it brings out the kid in all of us.
 If your piece of Adirondack land is hilly, you can sled right in your own backyard.
 If your land is flat, look out for parks, sledding hills, or golf courses where you can go sledding.